-Kentucky's Daviess County Public Schools are demonstrating how to get more students eating healthier school lunches-even their apples.
+It is not just in Maryland.
+For example, Kentucky's Daviess County Public Schools are demonstrating how to get more students eating healthier school lunches-even their apples.
 This district has 18 schools and 11,500 students, half of whom receive free or reduced-price lunches.
 District leaders took some important steps to implement the new standards, such as gradually replacing kitchen equipment (swapping out deep fryers for steamers, for example) and training food service staff to prepare and serve the healthier foods in an appealing way.
 They also took a creative approach by hiring a professional chef to develop district-wide recipes.
-In 2013, the chef helped to address new sodium limits by developing tasty no-salt seasonings and reduce plate waste by slicing apples after finding that some students threw away the whole fruit.
-District leaders hope to have her perform culinary demos for students and "become that icon for the cafeteria."
-These changes are working: the number of tudents eating school lunches rose from 66 percent in 2004 to 73 percent in 2013 and, during the first month of the 2014 school year, the district reported an increase of 475 lunches compared to the same period in 2013.31
+Last year, the chef helped to address new sodium limits by developing tasty no-salt seasonings and reduce plate waste by slicing apples after finding that some students threw away the whole fruit.
+This year, district leaders hope to have her perform culinary demos for students and "become that icon for the cafeteria."
+These changes are working: the number of students eating school lunches rose from 66 percent in 2004 to 73 percent in 2013 and, during the first month of the 2014 school year, the district reported an increase of 475 lunches compared to the same period in 2013.31